CyberFlameGO/svnpython/Doc/library/urllib2.rst

    precise meanings of the various redirection codes.

-.. method:: HTTPRedirectHandler.redirect_request(req, fp, code, msg, hdrs, newurl)
+.. method:: HTTPRedirectHandler.redirect_request(req, fp, code, msg, hdrs)

    Return a :class:`Request` or ``None`` in response to a redirect.
 This is called by the default implementations of the :meth:`http_error_30\*` methods when a redirection is received from the server.
-If a redirection should take place, return a new :class:`Request` to allow :meth:`http_error_30\*` to perform the redirect to *newurl*.
+If a redirection should take place, return a new :class:`Request` to allow :meth:`http_error_30\*` to perform the redirect.
 Otherwise, raise :exc:`HTTPError` if no other handler should try to handle this URL, or return ``None`` if you can't but another handler might.

    .. note::